-Please refer to the HR policy on tuition assistance [pdf] or the Guidelines for Tuition Reimbursement [pdf] for additional details.
+Please refer to the HR policy on tuition assistance [pdf], Guidelines for Tuition Reimbursement [pdf], or answers to frequently asked questions for additional details.
 You may also want to review the Educational Leave section of this site for information regarding class scheduling and requesting time away from work to attend classes.

 How to Apply

 All applicants are required to apply for admission to the university by the application deadlines and must meet university admission and credential requirements.
 You